brennanhfredericks/network-monitor-client/README.md

 ## Installation

 ### TODO
+    - [] create str mapping for all protocols, to be used for comparison or index
+    - [] Packet_Filter
+      - [] Add functionality to check if user defined filter is valid. if not valid raise ValueError
     - [] Add type hints and annotations and start using mypy
     - [] Add functionality to group TCP packets into stream
     - [] Packet_Submitter